aaronparker/image-customise/docs/index.md

 * Imported into the Microsoft Deployment Toolkit as an application for use during Lite Touch deployments - [Create a New Application in the Deployment Workbench](https://docs.microsoft.com/en-us/mem/configmgr/mdt/use-the-mdt#CreateaNewApplicationintheDeploymentWorkbench)
 * Imported into Configuration Manager for use during Zero Touch deployments: - [Create applications in Configuration Manager](https://docs.microsoft.com/en-us/mem/configmgr/apps/deploy-use/create-applications)
 * Packaged as a Win32 application and delivered via Microsoft Intune during Windows Autopilot - [Win32 app management in Microsoft Intune](https://docs.microsoft.com/en-us/mem/intune/apps/apps-win32-app-management)
-* Executed in a virtual machine image pipeline using [Azure Image Builder](https://docs.microsoft.com/en-us/azure/virtual-machines/image-builder-overview) or [Packer](https://www.packer.io/)
+* Executed in a virtual machine image pipeline using [Azure Image Builder](https://docs.microsoft.com/en-us/azure/virtual-machines/image-builder-overview) or [Packer](https://www.packer.io/) when building a gold image
 * Or even run manually on a virtual machine gold image if you're not using automation at all

 ## Results